Ngeh Koo Ham: Personal life

 A native of Ayer Tawar, Perak, Ngeh comes from an old Ayer Tawar Methodist family.
 Ngeh's parents were rubber tappers in Ayer Tawar.
 He was christened James by the late Rev. Koh Gie Bing.
 As a student, he was active in the Methodist Youth Fellowship and later with the Persatuan Kristian Varsiti (PKV, part of the International Fellowship of Evangelical Students) at Universiti Malaya where he obtained a Bachelor of Laws.
 He has also served on the Local Church Executive Council (LCEC) of the Ayer Tawar Chinese Methodist Church (ATCMC) and provided legal counsel to the Methodist Church in Malaysia.
 He is a regular communicant member of ATCMC where he often also provides translation during Sunday worship.

 He married Cheok Foong Ling from Setiawan in 1992.
 They have three children.

 Education

 Ngeh attended the Methodist English School, Ayer Tawar; Sekolah Menengah Jenis Kebangsaan (SMJK) Shyr Tien, Ayer Tawar; and the (Methodist) Anglo-Chinese School, Setiawan.
-He went on to graduate from Universiti Malaya as a Bachelor of Laws.
+He went on to graduate from Universiti Malaya in Bachelor of Laws.